ponylang/pony-patterns/async/actorpromise.md

 ```
 This gets us a little closer to what we want.
 Now, when the aggregate actor fulfills the promise, the result of that fulfillment will be sent as a parameter to the partially-applied `output` function on the `Outputter` primitive.

-What we really want to be able to do is query multiple actors to get the account summary data and then send _all_ of that data (preferably bundled up in a nice array) to a destination actor that can then display and/or process the information.
+Getting better, but not good enough.
+What we _really_ want to be able to do is query multiple actors to get the account summary data and then send _all_ of that data (preferably bundled up in a nice array) to a destination actor that can then display and/or process the information.
 For this we're going to need an intermediary - something that awaits promise fulfillment and adds to a collection when fulfilled.
 Finally, once this intermediary has received all expected fulfillments, it can then send the results to a destination.
 You can think of this intermediary as a _promise buffer_:

 ```pony
 interface CollectionReceiver[A]